-RAG is more than just embedding search
+RAG is more than just embedding search¶

-With the advent of large language models (LLM), retrival augmented generation (RAG) has become a hot topic.
+With the advent of large language models (LLM), retrieval augmented generation (RAG) has become a hot topic.
 However throught the past year of helping startups integrate LLMs into their stack I've noticed that the pattern of taking user queries, embedding them, and directly searching a vector store is effectively demoware.

 What is RAG?

-Retrival augmented generation (RAG) is a technique that uses an LLM to generate responses, but uses a search backend to augment the generation.
+Retrieval augmented generation (RAG) is a technique that uses an LLM to generate responses, but uses a search backend to augment the generation.
 In the past year using text embeddings with a vector databases has been the most popular approach I've seen being socialized.

 So let's kick things off by examining what I like to call the 'Dumb' RAG Model—a basic setup that's more common than you'd think.

-The 'Dumb' RAG Model
+The 'Dumb' RAG Model¶

 When you ask a question like, "what is the capital of France?"
 The RAG 'dumb' model embeds the query and searches in some unopinonated search endpoint.
-Limited to a single method API like search(query: str) -> List[str].
-This is fine for simple queries, since you'd expect words like 'paris is the capital of france' to be in the top results of say, your wikipedia embeddings.
+Limited to a single method API like search(query: str) -> List[str]

-Why is this a problem?
+Why is this a problem?¶

-• Query-Document Mismatch: This model assumes that query embedding and the content embedding are similar in the embedding space, which is not always true based on the text you're trying to search over.
+Query-Document Mismatch: This model assumes that query embedding and the content embedding are similar in the embedding space, which is not always true based on the text you're trying to search over.
 Only using queries that are semantically similar to the content is a huge limitation!

-• Monolithic Search Backend: Assumes a single search backend, which is not always the case.
+Monolithic Search Backend: Assumes a single search backend, which is not always the case.
 You may have multiple search backends, each with their own API, and you want to route the query to vector stores, search clients, sql databases, and more.

-• Limited ability to plan: Assumes that the query is the only input to the search backend, but you may want to use other information to improve the search, like the user's location, or the time of day using the context to rewrite the query.
+Limited ability to plan: Assumes that the query is the only input to the search backend, but you may want to use other information to improve the search, like the user's location, or the time of day using the context to rewrite the query.
 For example, if you present the language model of more context its able to plan a suite of queries to execute to return the best results.

 Now let's dive into how we can make it smarter with query understanding.
 This is where things get interesting.

-Improving the RAG Model with Query Understanding
+Improving the RAG Model with Query Understanding¶

 Shoutouts